It was one of those March days when the sun shines hot and the wind blows cold: when it is summer in the light, and winter in the shade.

 You can read more on job hunting process in Japan in this article.
 The writer did a great job explaining the process in details.

 Anyway, good luck everyone!
+May the odds be ever in your favour!

 Sometimes not getting what you want is a brilliant stroke of luck.”